 Speaking of characters – there are over 130 total.
 That’s a pretty ridiculous amount, and the best part is they’re pulled from all of theDynasty Warriors, Samurai Warriors, and even other Tecmo and Koei series like Warriors: Legends of Troy and Ninja Gaiden.
 Yes, even Ryu is a playable character.
 So this may be the better game to play as Ryu this year.

 Warriors Orochi 3 takes a step up in comparison from the last game in terms of graphics.
 Unlike the last two titles (especially the first), this new entry into the series supports numerous onscreen enemy rendering.
 I’ve played almost every Warrior title released and this one by far blows me away by the sheer number of people I have to kill in front of me.
 It was a nice change, especially after some of the ones I’ve played will show five enemies, and only once they are dead will the next five appear.
 The environments look nice, though I’ll say that most of the background and environmental design look pretty standard; it’s a staple of the Warriors games to rehash the environments, but honestly they did some interesting stuff in this one with the demon areas.

 This game won’t be everyone’s forte, but I’ve always enjoyed them even if they can mindless.
 I highly recommend giving it a shot either as a downloadable title via the PSN or getting the disc version for the Xbox 360.
 The fun coop alone makes it good for friends both offline and online.
-There are some minor graphical glitches to contend with and the AI isn’t necessarily the best, but its a solid title nonetheless.Note: The Warriors Orochi 3 review was written based on the PS3 version of the game provided by the publisher.
+There are some minor graphical glitches to contend with and the AI isn’t necessarily the best, but its a solid title nonetheless.Note: Warriors Orochi 3 was reviewed on PlayStation 3.
+A digital copy of the game provided by the publisher.